The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 Nail care is a two-way street.

-Yes, the salon must use the right products, techniques, and philosophy to support long-lasting results.
+Yes, the nail salon must use the right products, techniques, and philosophy to support long-lasting results.
 But it’s also your responsibility, as the client, to choose a salon positioned to offer that level of care.
-Not every nail salon in Philadelphia is focused on restoration.
-Most aren’t.
-So if you want a gel manicure that lasts weeks—not days—you need to be intentional in where you go.

-Below are six of the most common reasons gel manicures fail—not from guesswork, but from what we’ve observed through years of providing health-first nail care in Philadelphia.
-These are signs the manicure you received may not have supported your nail health in the way it should have.
+These are signs the gel manicure you received may not have supported your nail health in the way it should have.
 We’ve also attached photos of one of our client’s very first appointment—as you go through the six reasons, you will see the transformation she goes through.

 Table of Contents